networkwithoutborders/Patient-Monitoring-System/backend/README.md

 https://pacific-garden-92293.herokuapp.com/

 ### API Endpoints
-/ -  shows a text to show the server is running <br />
+/ -  displays a text showing the server is running<br />

 #### For authentication
 /auth/login (POST) - Send uid and password as json body to login <br />